lucylai96/lucylai96.github.io/blog/gradapps.md

 (2022 Update) This past application cycle, I was invited to be a student interviewer for Harvard's PhD Program in Neuroscience.
 As a part of this, I interviewed 5 students.
 As an interviewer, I definitely echo everything I said above about "what matters" for getting into grad school, but below, I'll detail what I _personally_ looked for in applicants, and what kind of person I think should get into grad school.

 I crafted a rather unique interview format, which consist of a selection of the following questions (along with why I ask them / what I look for in the answers):
-* ***Tell me about your research or favorite project to date***: I ask this question to get a sense of whether people can explain their research from both a broad high-level perspective, as well as the details of what they actually did.
+* ***Tell me about your research or favorite project to date.*** I ask this question to get a sense of whether people can explain their research from both a broad high-level perspective, as well as the details of what they actually did.
 I gauge individual contribution and passion from this question too.
-* ***What is something you wish you did differently in your research?***: Everyone has regrets or mistakes, especially when starting out in research.
+* ***What is something you wish you did differently in your research?*** Everyone has regrets or mistakes, especially when starting out in research.
 I look to see how the individual learned from their past research experiences and if they really questioned the method or project they were working on.
-* ***What do you want to work on in graduate school?***: This is a pretty standard question that I described above.
+* ***What do you want to work on in graduate school?*** This is a pretty standard question that I described above.
 I ask this to get a sense of how the student would in our program and what labs they could join if they came here.
 I also use this to suggest to them labs they may not have heard of before!
-* ***What do you think you will (1) thrive at and (2) struggle with in your PhD?***: This is a much more introspective question than usually asked during PhD interviews, but I like it because it helps me get a sense of this person's strengths and weaknesses, which I think are very important to know before one enters a PhD program.
+* ***What do you think you will (1) thrive at and (2) struggle with in your PhD?*** This is a much more introspective question than usually asked during PhD interviews, but I like it because it helps me get a sense of this person's strengths and weaknesses, which I think are very important to know before one enters a PhD program.
 This influences the kind of advisor and mentoring style one chooses (hands-on vs hands-off), expectations of grad school, and awareness of how to get help.
 Everyone struggles at some point in a PhD, so it's important to know yourself as best as possible!
 (This is my personal plug for proactive therapy, of which the Harvard insurance covers 8 free sessions of---high recommmend for anyone and everyone 🙂)
-* * ***Do you have any questions about the program, specific labs, Boston, Harvard?***: I end with a good chunk of time for the interviewee to ask me questions!
+* ***Do you have any questions about the program, specific labs, Boston, Harvard?*** I end with a good chunk of time for the interviewee to ask me questions!
 I think this is really important especially as a student interviewer because I'm the only student they get to talk to (in the interviews) and can often provide a different perspective than the faculty.
 I really emphasize that they can ask _whatever_ they wish!
 So go for it!

 Besides these explicit questions, I also look for certain character qualities in how they answer their questions.
 These include: **humility, curiousity, ingenuity, resilience, diligence, kindness, and integrity**.
 I look for these things because they are important qualities to being a good scientist, and are also qualities that I desire in peers and colleagues.